 Positive communication can help build connections between school and home for your students, regardless of the circumstances.
-AOEU has a PRO Pack to help you foster a positive rapport with your students’ families, including strategies for effective communication, handling difficult situations, and downloadable resources to respond to your students’ needs.
+AOEU has a Pack called Parent Communication in PRO Learning to help you foster a positive rapport with your students’ families, including strategies for effective communication, handling difficult situations, and downloadable resources to respond to your students’ needs.

 Art teachers of all grade levels strive to create welcoming and inclusive environments.
 One way to support belonging is to allow students to express their personal identities in their artwork if they so choose.
 If you are looking for ways to help support students in expressing their individuality, FLEX Curriculum can help.
 A few resources that support students in developing work about identity are Empowering Identity in Art, Portraits and Pencils, and Creating With Crayons.
 To give you a sneak peek at the Portraits and Pencils Collection, download the Who I Am vs. Who They See handout to assist your students as they dig deeper into their identity.Download Now!